The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Future Complementary Observations

 Although breakthrough discoveries are expected in the understanding of the multi-scale, dynamical processes occurring in the solar atmosphere, it should be noted that, because detailed information about physical and magnetic properties of plasma are derived from the analysis of spectral and spectropolarimetric observations, current and future solar facilities typically acquire data at high spectral resolution in relatively narrow spectral ranges (usually not more than $\sim$1\,nm).
 For the purposes of studying the impact of stellar variability on both planetary atmospheres themselves and our observations of them, however, we are often interested in variability over wider---and sometimes poorly studied---spectral ranges \citep[e.g.,][]{Ermolli:2013,Matthes2017}.
 UV variability, in particular, is known to affect planetary atmospheres and their habitability \citep{Linsky2017}, but unfortunately, this is also the region in which models present the largest discrepancies.
 Additionally, with the exception of IRIS, which has been providing solar spectra in three UV regions since 2012, spatially and spectrally resolved observations in the UV and shorter wavelength ranges, necessary to validate and improve models are scarce \citep{criscuoli2019}.
 Most of spatially and spectrally resolved observations in the UV/EUV ranges have been so far rocket- or balloon-born, such as the recently launched (2015) Chromospheric Lyman-Alpha Spectro-Polarimeter (CLASP) or the 2019 Chromospheric Layer Spectropolarimeter (CLASP2), which have collected spectropolarimetric data in the Mg\,\textsc{ii}\,h\,\&\,k range \citep[][]{CLASP2}.
-The Sunrise UV Spectropolarimeter and Imager \citep[][]{SUSI} aboard the SUNRISE III balloon, scheduled for launch in 2022, will provide for the first time sub-arcsecond, spectropolarimetric observations of the Sun in the near-UV (300--400\,nm) at a spectral resolution of $\sim$2\,nm.
-The SUIT instrument on the Indian Aditya-L1 space mission to be launched early 2022 will, for the first time, image the Sun in both broad and narrow spectral bands in the UV range from 200 to 400\,nm \citep{Ghosh:2016}.
+The Sunrise UV Spectropolarimeter and Imager \citep[][]{SUSI} onboard the SUNRISE III balloon, planned for launch in 2023, will provide for the first time sub-arcsecond, spectropolarimetric observations of the Sun in the near-UV (300--400\,nm) at a spectral resolution of $\sim$2\,nm.
+The SUIT instrument on the Indian Aditya-L1 space mission, also planned for launch in 2023, will image the Sun for the first time in both broad and narrow spectral bands in the UV range from 200 to 400\,nm \citep{Ghosh:2016}.